 - Unfamiliar tax systems.
 You may be familiar with how your tax system works at home, but make sure you find out about the taxes levied in your new country of residence and budget for them, otherwise you will find yourself landed with bills but no means of paying them.

-Send My Bag has many more helpful guides to moving abroad, buying a house overseas and working abroad.
+As well as advice on the costs involved in moving abroad, Send My Bag has many more helpful guides to moving abroad, to buying a house overseas and to working abroad.

 If you are planning a period of study abroad, you will no doubt be struggling to fit your life into a suitcase.
 Packing lists will be growing by the minute as everything in your room assumes the status of essential item.
 This is not your average holiday packing list, however.
 You will want to make the most of your time studying abroad, and a carefully planned travel essentials list can help you do that.
 If you are struggling to identify the most important items to pack, Send My Bag’s study abroad packing list is here to help.